Multiple patterning: EUV Multipatterning

 DUV vs. EUV multipatterning.
 Below 40 nm pitch, EUV is expected to require multipatterning due to the necessity of maintaining sufficiently small distance between line ends, without destroying portions of lines in between.
 The number of masks required can match that of DUV, such as for this target pattern.

 28 nm pitch multipatterning.
 At ~30 nm pitch, both DUV and EUV approaches require multiple patterning.

-EUV multiple patterning is not ruled out, especially for 5nm node.
+EUV multiple patterning is not ruled out, especially for 5 nm node.
 This is due to a number of reasons.
 First, there is the tightening tip-to-tip (T2T) spec, representing the minimum distance between metal line ends.
 In addition, the distance between cuts must not be too small as to expose portions of lines in between.

 When minimum pitch is reduced to 32 nm or less, stochastic defects are prevalent enough to reconsider double patterning at larger design widths.

 At pitches of ~30 nm or less, the illumination is also restricted to extremely low pupil fills below 20%, which causes a significant portion of the EUV source power to be unused.
 This lowers the throughput considerably.

 Hence, multiple patterning for EUV at wider design rules is presently a practical consideration for both yield and throughput reasons.

 In 2025, it was revealed that random 36 nm via patterns required EUV double patterning to avoid excessive doses, yet DUV double patterning would have been sufficient.